webuimaker/quincysland-cms/content/properties/7030-Socorro-Dr.md

         downPayment: $449 Down Payment
         downPayLink: 'https://app.geekpay.io/dp/aj-land-finders/333-13-141-terms-down-payment'
 subtitle: "This property would make a great home base for exploring the famous RT-66 that starts nearby!"
-description: "Mohave County is seeing rising home values as people seek to escape the busy cities and enjoy the crystal clear blue skies - now is the time to invest!"
+description: "<p>Mohave County is seeing rising home values as people seek to escape the busy cities and enjoy the crystal clear blue skies - now is the time to invest!</p>
+<p>The Valle Vista community features an 18 Hole Championship Golf Course complete with Club House, Restaurant & Bar, and Pro Shop.
+Located right in the community is also a beautiful park that includes a community pool, tennis courts, and playground.
+The community calendar is jam-packed with activities for all ages.</p>"
 thumbnail: '/img/properties/7030-socorro-dr/33313075-14.jpg'
 sections:
     info: